mattiarmston/nonsense_poetry/README.md

 - Adjectives
 - Adverbs
+- Determiners
 - Nouns
 - Prepositions
 - Pronouns
 - Verbs
-- Conjunctions (unused)
+- Conjunctions (unsupported)
-- Determiners (unused)

-Determiners and conjunctions are removed to reduce complexity.
-Determiners are omitted since coherent sentences can still be generated without them and conjunctions can be replaced with full stops and new sentences so they can also be removed.
+Conjunctions are not currently supported, since they can be replaced with full stops and new sentences.
+Support may be added at some point.

 ### Markov Chains